 Common aloe plants adapt to most indoor settings.
 They can tolerate a low-light environment, but prefer bright, indirect artificial light or sunlight (or a combination of the two).

 If the phrase “forgetful” describes your gardening care, you will find aloe very forgiving of infrequent watering.
 In fact, it prefers to be a bit thirsty.
 If you over-water, you will be inviting root rot, fungus, and problems with juice-sucking insects.

 If your plant is unhappy because of too little light, not enough water or not enough warmth, it will shrink and turn slightly reddish.
 If this happens, review your plant care techniques and make adjustments accordingly.

-5 Questions To Help You Evaluate Aloe Care Problems
+5 Questions To Help You Evaluate Aloe Vera Plant Care Problems

 Is The Soil Ideal?

 If your plant is root-bound or not in the right kind of soil, you may need to repot.
 Provide a well-drained potting mixture by investing in a good cactus mix or mixing up a combination of good potting soil and sand.

 The wrong container may cause root rot.
 The best containers for aloe plants are those made of unglazed terra cotta.
 These allow for good air circulation around the roots.

 If you only have a glazed pot, a plastic or resin planter, make certain it has plenty of drainage holes to avoid having water trapped next to the roots.